View Selection for 3D Captioning via Diffusion Ranking: Abstract

 \section{Abstract}

 Scalable annotation approaches are crucial for constructing extensive 3D-text datasets, facilitating a broader range of applications.
 However, existing methods sometimes lead to the generation of hallucinated captions, compromising caption quality.
 This paper explores the issue of hallucination in 3D object captioning, with a focus on Cap3D~\cite{luo2023scalable} method, which renders 3D objects into 2D views for captioning using pre-trained models.
-We pinpoint a major challenge: certain rendered views of 3D objects are atypical, deviating from the training data of standard image captioning models and causing hallucinations.
+We pinpoint a major challenge: certain rendered views of 3D objects are accidental~\cite{freeman1994generic}, deviating from the training data of standard image captioning models and causing hallucinations.
 To tackle this, we present DiffuRank, a method that leverages a pre-trained text-to-3D model to assess the alignment between 3D objects and their 2D rendered views, where the view with high alignment closely represent the object's characteristics.
-By ranking all rendered views and feeding the top-ranked ones into GPT4-Vision, we enhance the accuracy and detail of captions, enabling the correction of 200k captions in the Cap3D dataset and extending it to 1 million captions across Objaverse and Objaverse-XL datasets.
-Additionally, we showcase the adaptability of DiffuRank by applying it to pre-trained text-to-image models for a Visual Question Answering task, where it outperforms the CLIP model.
+By ranking all rendered views and feeding the top-ranked ones into GPT4-Vision, we enhance the accuracy and detail of captions, enabling the correction of 200k captions in the Cap3D dataset and extending it to 1.5 million captions across the entire Objaverse dataset and a portion of the Objaverse-XL high-quality subset.
+Additionally, our dataset includes point clouds with 16,384 colored points and 20 rendered images per caption, along with intrinsic and extrinsic camera parameters, depth data, and masks.
+Beyond datasets, we showcase the adaptability of DiffuRank by applying it to pre-trained text-to-image models for visual question answering tasks, where it outperforms the CLIP model.